skone/circleci-rust-wasm/README.md

 # circleci-rust-wasm
-A container for building wasm using rust on circleci
+A container for building wasm using rust on circleci.